USCRPL/GeckoMoped/README.md

 ; set the diagonal/pythagorean velocity for the vector move.
 ; yes it says X velocity, but that is a lie.
-; also note: some careful testing has revealed that the units of ; this velocity are roughly (1/3.8) steps per second x velocity 100
+; also note: testing has revealed that the units of
+; this velocity are roughly (1/3.8) steps per second x velocity 100